-CCE413 Systems Analysis: Modelling and Optimization

-The formulation of mathematical models from word statements of engineering problems and digital computer simulation are emphasized in this course.
+Contact Hours: 3 - 0 - 3 Credit(s): CCE413 Systems Analysis: Modelling and Optimization The formulation of mathematical models from word statements of engineering problems and digital computer simulation are emphasized in this course.
 The students are introduced to the methods of computer simulation of engineering systems as used within the industry, for the prediction of the (steady-state) behaviour and performance of various processes and systems of contemporary and future significance to the Canadian Forces.
 Several modern optimization techniques are studied and applied to solve optimization problems by numerical methods on computers.
 Economic models are examined for process systems in terms of the relationships between physical and economic parameters.

-Prerequisite(s): CCE203, CCE300, CCE305, MAE315, CCE315, CCE351, CCE406
+Note(s): For students taking Chemical Engineering.
+Prerequisite(s): CCE203, CCE305, MAE315, CCE315, CCE351, CCE406 Corequisite(s):